unknownJoe24/structProject/README.md

 # structProject
 Created a program in both Python and C++ that prints out the Fibonacci sequence up to the number of terms requested by the user.
-The compiler used for the Python is Python version is 3.9.9 on Windows and the compiler used for C++
+The compiler used for the Python is Python version is 3.9.9 on Windows and Python version 3.9 on Mac.
+With the compiler used for C++ is the Microsoft C++ compiler on windows and g++ on Mac.